Laravel-Backpack/docs/6.x/crud-uploaders.md

 <a name="naming-files-when-using-uploaders"></a>
 ### Naming files when using Uploaders

-Backpack implements a default naming strategy for uploaded files that we have found out to work well in most scenarios.
+Backpack provides a naming strategy for uploaded files that works well for most scenarios:
-- For `upload`, `upload_multiple` and `dropzone` fields, the file name will be the original file name slugged and with a random 4 character string appended to it.
-This is to avoid name collisions.
+- For `upload`, `upload_multiple` and `dropzone` fields, the file name will be the original file name slugged and with a random 4 character string appended to it, to avoid name collisions.
 Eg: `my file.pdf` becomes `my-file-aY5x.pdf`.
 - For `image` it will generate a unique name for the file, and will keep the original extension.
 Eg: `my file.jpg` becomes `5f4a5b6c7d8e9f0a1b2c3d4e5f6a7b8c.jpg`.

 You can customize the naming strategy by creating a class that implements `FileNameGeneratorInterface` and pass it to the upload configuration (the default used by Backpack).